Plushophilia May Not Be As Uncommon As You Think

 Is Plushophilia a Sexual Fetish?

 For some plushophiles, the obsession with and befriending of stuffed animals do not involve sexual attraction or activities.
 It may be an interest they pursue as a type of play that allows them to relieve stress by throwing off some of the chains of adulthood.
-Allowing themselves to play with and innocently enjoy plush toys, like a child, is a type of mental relaxation.
+Just as a child would, they treat their plushies as living toys, interacting with them and developing intricate storylines and personalities for them.
+Allowing themselves to play with and innocently enjoy plush toys or a toy character, like a child, is a type of mental relaxation.

 Others may use plush toys in part of their age play.
 That is, they may enjoy entering a mental state where they can pretend to be children again.
 And again, this can be a form of stress-relieving play for adults who enjoy these activities.
 Many people perform this kind of play with intimate partners, where one partner allowed themselves to be taken care of and ordered around like a child.
 It takes away some of the pressures of adult life for people who enjoy these types of interactions.
 And the partner who takes on the more child-like role may use stuffed animals in entering this mental state.

 In this case, the partnership with the other person may have a sexual component, but the stuffed animals themselves are not an object of sexual attraction or use.

 It does not require a person to have a partner to engage in such play.
 Single individuals may enjoy doing child-like things typically in the privacy of their own home to relieve the stress of responsibilities they have at work or other outside roles.

 Furthermore, some plushophiles may just have a strong love for these inanimate objects that they become serious collectors of them.
 They may rarely trade or get rid of them, and keep them around for comfort and support when stressed.